-Using professional graphing software to make a calibration curve is recommended.
+Using professional graphing software to make the calibration curve is recommended.

-Average the duplicate readings for each calibrator and sample and subtract the average optical density of Blank.
+Average the duplicate readings for each calibrator and sample and subtract the average zero calibrator optical density.

 Create a calibration curve by reducing the data using computer software capable of generating a four parameter logistic (4-PL) curve-fit.
-As an alternative, construct a calibration curve by plotting the mean absorbance for each calibrator on the x-axis against the concentration on the y-axis and draw a best fit curve through the points on the graph.
-The data may be linearized by plotting the log of the E2 concentrations versus the log of the O.D. and the best fit line can be determined by regression analysis.
+As an alternative, construct the calibration curve by plotting the mean absorbance for each calibrator on the x-axis against the concentration on the y-axis and draw a best fit curve through the points on the graph.
+The data may be linearized by plotting the log of the LH concentrations versus the log of the OD and the best fit line can be determined by regression analysis.
 This procedure will produce an adequate but less precise fit of the data.